 - 223-224 Musicianship III-IV (1-1, repeatable for credit).
 Prereq: Advancement by jury.
 Intermediate and advanced skills in perceiving, understanding, and expressing music.
 Includes sight-singing using solfege, melodic and harmonic dictation, transcription, and elements of interpretation and expression.
 Coursework involves daily practice and use of the music computer lab.
 Advancement to Musicianship IV requires a grade of C or better.
-(Fall and spring) - 321 Introduction to Compositional Process (2).
-Prereq: MUS 121-122.
+(Fall and spring) - Keyboard Chord Progression Embellishment (3).
+Prereq: MUS121-122, pass Keyboard Chord Progressions proficiency.
+This course is the equivalent of MUS221 Music Theory III and is designed for students in Worship Arts and/or those students who have passed the Keyboard Chord Progressions proficiency.
+Common popular style harmonic progressions are expanded through a broader harmonic language including chord substitution, modulation, etc. (Fall only, starting 2014) - 231 Software, Sound, Lighting, Technology (3).